Vera-Sjunnesson/tango/README.md

 ## The challenge

-- Build new APIs and retrieving data from the Tango Norte datbase (work in progress)
+- Build APIs and retrieving data from the Tango Norte datbase (work in progress)
-- Fetching the data (work in progress)
+- Fetching the data (work in progress/when APIs are finished)
 - UX: User research, iterating, wireframing and prototyping in Figma
 - Build an accessible interface using React, React Hooks, Styled Components and React Router